amogneandualem/Microfossil-Swin-Transformer-and-Formula-Driven-SupervisedLearning/README.md

-# High-Fidelity Automated Paleontology: Swin Transformer architecture via Formula-Driven Supervised Pre-training for Enhanced Microfossil Classification
+ High-Fidelity Automated Paleontology: Swin Transformer architecture via Formula-Driven Supervised Pre-training for Enhanced Microfossil Classification

----

-## 🔬 Project Overview
+## Project Overview
 This repository contains the code and pre-trained weights for classifying microfossils (radiolarians) using the Swin Transformer architecture.
 We investigate the performance enhancement achieved through Formula-Driven Supervised Learning (FDSL) pre-training compared to traditional ImageNet pre-training for geological classification tasks.
+This repository presents a comprehensive comparison of three pre-training strategies for Swin Transformer models on a 32-class image classification task.
+The study evaluates the performance of ImageNet, ExFractal, and RCDB pre-training methods across three independent replicates to ensure statistical reliability.

-## 🚀 Getting Started
+## Getting Started experiment

 ### Prerequisites
 * Python 3.x
-* Cuda 11.x (or newer)
+* CUDA 11.x and above for GPU version
-* Access to the dataset (Download instructions/link will go here).
+* Access to the dataset  will be linked

 ### Setup and Installation
 1. Clone the repository: